iNoSec2/WeP0c/README.md

 3. Token is stored in cookies and included in subsequent requests
 4. Backend validates the token for protected routes

+### Markdown and Code Highlighting

+The platform supports rich markdown editing with code highlighting for documentation.
+This is implemented using:

+- `markdown-it` for rendering markdown
+- `react-markdown-editor-lite` for the editor component
+- `highlight.js` for syntax highlighting
+- Custom components for displaying code blocks with language detection

 ### Comments Feature

 The platform supports comments on pentests and PoCs.
 This allows discussion between team members and clients about findings and vulnerabilities.
+Comments support markdown formatting for better readability.

 ### Role-Based Access Control

 Access to resources is controlled by the user's role.
 The frontend and backend both implement checks to ensure users can only access resources appropriate for their role.
+The `RouteGuard` component in the frontend ensures that users can only access pages they have permission to view.

 ## License